sg893052/sonic-buildimage/devops/tam/tam-inband-flow-analyser.md

 ### 1.1.3 Scalability Requirements

-- Number of IFA flow-groups that can be supported is proportional to the availability of resources in hardware such as ACLs.
+- Number of IFA sessions that can be supported is proportional to the availability of resources in hardware such as ACLs.
 No specific constraints are imposed.
 - Only a single collector is supported.

 ## 1.2 Design Overview